-- 33.01 Employees with at least twenty-four (24) points of company seniority as per Rule 26.03 will be issued annual passes upon request for the employee and spouse, subject to the following: - (A) The employee, employee's dependents and personally owned vehicle shall be authorized free transportation on a space-available basis only.
+- (A) The employee, employee's dependents and personally owned vehicle shall be authorized free transportation on a space-available basis only.
 See Rule 33.07(A) for vehicle specification.
-Dependent children shall be eligible for pass privileges to age nineteen (19) years old, except dependent children who remain dependent to the employee due to medical reasons or are attending an accredited university full time up to age twenty-three (23). - (B) The employee's vehicle shall not travel on a pass while the employee is on duty unless the vehicle is accompanying the employee's dependent(s).
+Dependent children shall be eligible for pass privileges to age nineteen (19) years old, except dependent children who remain dependent to the employee due to medical reasons or are attending an accredited university full time up to age twenty-three (23). - (B) The employee's vehicle shall not travel on a pass while the employee is on duty unless the vehicle is accompanying the employee's dependent(s), or the employee has prior approval of the AMHS General Manager.
 Employees on duty shall not transport other employees' vehicles on an annual pass.

 - (C) Two (2) personally owned vehicles may be listed and travel on an annual pass, but only one (1) vehicle may travel at a time. - (D) No pass shall be used for transporting goods for resale or for any purpose other than personal use. - (E) There shall be no excessive transport of a pass-listed vehicle nor joy-riding by dependents or the employee.
 Any contention or confirmation of a violation of this Rule will be made known to IBU at the earliest possible time.
-Should the Union fail to resolve the matter immediately, Rule 33.08 shall be initiated by the Employer. - 33.02 Employees and/or their dependents traveling on passes will pay at the retail price for all meals consumed, and for berths, is used, at the prevailing prices paid by fare paying passengers.
+Should the Union_IBU-P fail to resolve the matter immediately, Rule 33.08 shall be initiated by the Employer. - 33.02 Employees and/or their dependents traveling on passes will pay at the retail price for all meals consumed, and for berths, is used, at the prevailing prices paid by fare paying passengers.
 Meals will be taken in public dining areas and not in the crew mess.
-Any abuse will subject the involved employee(s) to possible discipline and loss of pass privileges. - 33.03 Employees who retire directly from the Alaska Marine Highway System under provisions of PERS or the NMRT pension shall receive an annual pass for themselves, their spouse, dependents under nineteen (19) years of age, and for their personally-owned vehicle.
-Widows, widowers, and dependents under nineteen (19), of deceased employees (whether retired or current) will continue to be eligible for pass privileges.
-Only one (1) vehicle per retired employee will be allowed a retirement pass.
-A retired employee's vehicle must be registered and licensed appropriately by the State of Alaska Employees who retired from the AMHS, or dependents of deceased employees, prior to 7/1/2014, are exempt from paying the annual fee.
+Any abuse will subject the involved employee(s) to possible discipline and loss of pass privileges. - 33.03 Employees who retire directly from the Alaska Marine Highway System AMHS under provisions of PERS or the Northwest Marine Retirement Trust (NMRT) pension shall receive may apply for an retiree annual pass for themselves, their spouse, dependents under nineteen (19) years of age, and for their personally-owned vehicle.
+Widows, widowers, and dependents under nineteen (19) years of age, of deceased employees (whether retired or current) will continue to be eligible for pass privileges.
+Only one (1) vehicle per retired employee will be allowed on a retirement annual pass.
+A retired employee's vehicle must be registered and licensed appropriately by the State of Alaska.
+Proof of PERS or the NMRT pension must be submitted with the retiree annual pass application.
+Employees or dependents of deceased employees who retired from the AMHS, or dependents of deceased employees, prior to 7/1/2014, are exempt from paying the annual fee.